Strooom/MuMo-v2-Node-SW/lib/gpio/gpio.md

-# eps needed to add interrupt to a GPIO pin
+# Steps needed to add interrupt to a GPIO pin

 1. set the mode of the pin example :
     GPIO_InitStruct.Mode = GPIO_MODE_IT_RISING_FALLING;